 Conditions for Setting Social Media Goals

-In social media, you have to follow these conditions for your brand to go far.
-Here are the conditions and how to fulfill them:
+In social media, you have to follow these conditions for your brand to experience growth:

 This is known as the SMART way of setting goals which was developed by Doran George in 1981 in his paper, “There’s a SMART way to write management’s goals and objectives.”

-Now that you know how to set a smart goal, let’s see two specific examples from the nine common goals.
+Now that you know how to set a smart goal, let’s see two specific examples from each of the nine common goals.

 Brand awareness goals aim at making your brand to be known to more people like the way Apple and Microsoft are household names.
 Here are 2 examples of smart brand awareness goals: